Singer Marcelo Falcão is imprisoned by the Court

+Singer is on tour but claimed bankruptcy; your debt has already exceeded BRL 80 thousand

-The singer Marcelo Falcão, former vocalist of the band O Rappa, was under house arrest decreed by do not pay child support, with debt exceeding R$ 80 thousand.
-The decision is for Monday, 8th, but the warrant was only issued this Thursday (11/11).
+Singer Marcelo Falcão, former vocalist of the band O Rappa, was ordered under house arrest for not paying child support, with a debt exceeding R$ 80 thousand.
+The decision is for Monday, 8, but the warrant was only issued this Thursday (11).
 According to the Justice of Rio de Janeiro, he will be under house arrest for 60 days and will only be released to leave the house in cases of medical assistance, if necessary.

 The singer’s daughter, Agatha Cristal Silveira, 22, was responsible for the action.
 At the moment, the singer is in San Francisco, USA, touring until November 21st, however, he claimed in the process that he is in complete bankruptcy.